xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals, as well as the ***Oxford Handbook on Authoritarian Politics***.

 ## Research Interests
-- Political Economy of Information, Political Psychology, Public Opinion, Chinese Politics
+- Political Economy of Information, Political Psychology, Public Opinion

 ## Employment
 -  Associate professor, School of International Relations and Public Affairs, Fudan University, 2026-present
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-2026